 Click to two times to enlarge.
 Soil formation takes a very long time.
 For example, in areas such as Canada that were completely covered by glaciers, soil formation started as soon as glaciers retreated.
 The graphics illustrate evolution (progression) of landscapes during the past 25,000 years.
 At the peak of the last glaciation, about 25,000 years ago, the land was covered by ice.
 Glaciers retreated around 10,000 years ago and revealed a barren landscape blanketed by glacial deposits and meltwater.
 In the present day, glacial deposits are covered by vegetation.
 This illustration was designed for the the Virtual Soil Science Learning resources project, which is a very exiting project I’ve had the opportunity to work on, in collaboration with Dr. Maja Krzic and Dr. Stephanie Grant.
 This is just one piece of the Virtual Soil Web mega project, which has won the Award of Excellence and Innovation in Graphic Design and Web from CNIE (Canadian Network for Innovation in Education).

 For designing the book cover I had to create a scene of a lady bug catching an aphid.
-They in Leah’s book, in some really nice mathematical connections in at least 3 places.
-They are “central characters” in the story.
+The lady bug and the aphid are central characters (mathematical connections) in Leah’s book.

 Designed using my photographs.
 I love photographing the forest, its flora and fauna.